knetikmedia/knetikcloud-csharp-net20-client/docs/StoreVendorsApi.md

 <a name="updatevendor"></a>
 # **UpdateVendor**
-> ModelVendorResource UpdateVendor (int? id, ModelVendorResource vendor)
+> VendorResource UpdateVendor (int? id, VendorResource vendor)

 Update a vendor